TJEEPOT/Guild-Wars-Tooltip-Reader/data/readme.md

 The value for each entry is a dict of the information found on the given page.
 There are no guaranteed keys within this dict, so all should be checked before reading (and writing).
 Current valid keys are:
 - "common_mats": a list of dicts representing the common materials the parent item salvages into.
 Each dict can contain the keys:
     - "item_name": the name of the item the parent item salvages into
-    - "avg_count": an integer representing the average number of the above material that the parent item salvages into
+    - "avg_count": an integer representing the average number of the above material that the parent item salvages into.
+If 0, this data hasn't been added yet.
 - "rare_mats": as above, a list of dicts for each rare material the parent item salvages into.
 Keys within each dict are:
     - "item_name": the name of the item the parent item salvages into
     - "avg_count": an integer representing the average number of the above material that the parent item salvages into.
 If 0, this data hasn't been added yet.